Detecting Fraudulent Skype Users via Machine Learning

 My presentation slides are embedded below, and are also available on Speaker Deck.

 If you enjoyed the slides and would like more details, Microsoft's research paper provides a great introduction to the modern machine learning workflow and does not require a statistics background to understand.
-Alternatively, you can read a less technical article summarizing the paper.

 If you would like to read about other applications of machine learning, here are a few of my favorite articles: